Electric Drive Systems Research and Development

 Electric drive technologies, including the electric motor, inverter, boost converter, and on-board charger, are essential components of hybrid and plug-in electric vehicles (PEV) propulsion systems.
-The Vehicle Technologies Office (VTO) supports research and development (R&D) to reduce the cost and improve the performance of innovative electric drive devices, components, and systems.
+The Transportation Technologies Office (TTO) supports research and development (R&D) to reduce the cost and improve the performance of innovative electric drive devices, components, and systems.
 For a general overview of electric drive vehicles, see the Alternative Fuels Data Center's pages on Hybrid and Plug-in Electric Vehicles.

-The Vehicle Technologies Office's Contribution
+The Transportation Technologies Office's Contribution

-VTO funds research to advance electric drive technologies in two key areas:
+TTO funds research to advance electric drive technologies in two key areas:

-VTO funds research on electric drive technologies to:
+TTO funds research on electric drive technologies to:

 • Reduce cost, weight, and volume